Home Science Nuclear Chemistry Nuclear Fusion

 How does Nuclear Fusion Work?

 Thermonuclear bombs like hydrogen bombs work through the nuclear fusion process.
 The conditions to create hydrogen bombs have been not revealed.
-The common fusion process in chemistry or physics works through joining or fusing neutrons, deuterium, or tritium (atomic number =1 and mass number = 2 or 3) by the liberation of a huge amount of heat or energy.
+The common fusion process in chemistry or physics generally works through joining or fusing neutrons, deuterium, or tritium (atomic number =1 and mass number = 2 or 3) by the liberation of a huge amount of heat or energy.

 The energy released in the fusion of nuclei originates from the fact that the loss of mass occurs in the artificial nuclear reaction.
-Energy release in the fusion process can be calculated from the mass defect and Einstein’s mass-energy equation.
+Therefore, energy release in the fusion process can be calculated from the mass defect and Einstein’s mass-energy equation.
 It can be used to overcome repulsive barriers in the fission process.

 In the bomb, there is a small core of plutonium fission detonator.
 It is surrounded by a thick cover of fusible material which turns to enclosed by uranium.
 The fast neutrons produced from the fusion process lead to the fission of surrounding uranium.
 The fusion process is not controlled by critical size.
 Therefore, very large hydrogen bombs are produced by this process.